gaetanserre/ViTDet-to-Pose/README.md

 ## Deep Learning Project - MVA 2022-2023

-This project is about verifying if ViTDet, a object-detection model based on a plain Vision Transformer, can be used in a different domain: human pose estimation.
+This project is about verifying if using a plain Vision Transformer (ViT) as a backbone for human pose estimation can be a good alternative to the current state-of-the-art models.
+For that, I extended a object-detection model, ViTDet, that uses a vanilla ViT as a backbone within a Mask R-CNN framework (originally made for CNN backbones).

 In this project, I used the COCO keypoints dataset to fine-tune and test ViTDet on a human pose estimation task.
 I compared the obtained results with the ones of a very efficient baseline model, ViTPose.

-As we can see in the following table and figure, ViTDet obtains good results and may outperform ViTPose with a better fine-tuning.
+As we can see in the following table and figure, ViTDet obtains good results and may outperform ViTPose with a better training procedure.
 Using pre-trained weights of ViTDet trained on the COCO dataset allowed me to obtain a better performance than training from scratch.

 | model | backbone | mAP box | mAP keypoints |